JLukasA/spotify-to-pbi-oop/README.md

 - Create an AcousticBrainz API Alias (User-Agent) and add app name and email to the musicbrainz_config.txt file.
 - Beware of the formatting of the credentials - in the section below you can see how the config files should look.
 - Run the main.py script to start the ETL pipeline.
 Follow the prompts to update the database with new data and create Excel tables and visualizations.
+- Connect Power BI Desktop to the PostgreSQL database to access the data and create dashboards and visualizations.

 ### Configuration files